pdm-project/pdm/docs/docs/usage/scripts.md

 ## Skipping scripts

-Because, sometimes it is desirable to run a script but without its hooks, there is a `--skip=:all` which will disable all hooks, pre and post.
+Because, sometimes it is desirable to run a script but without its hooks or pre and post scripts, there is a `--skip=:all` which will disable all hooks, pre and post.
 There is also `--skip=:pre` and `--skip=:post` allowing to respectively skip all `pre_*` hooks and all `post_*` hooks.